FortAwesome/wordpress-fontawesome/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds Font Awesome 5 icons to your WordPress site.
-Supports Font Awesome Pro.
-Resolves conflicts across many plugins or themes that use Font Awesome.
+The official way to use Font Awesome Free or Pro icons on your site, brought to you by the Font Awesome team.

 == Description ==

-Adds Font Awesome 5 icons to your WordPress site.
-Supports Font Awesome Pro.
-Resolves conflicts across many plugins or themes that use Font Awesome.

-This is the official plugin from the Font Awesome team.
+The official way to use Font Awesome Free or Pro icons on your site, brought to you by the Font Awesome team.

 = New Plugin, Replacing an Old Plugin =